rootmos/h/README.md

 good: ret #$SECCOMP_RET_ALLOW
 ```
 then run a test under `strace`, look for `SIGSYS`, reason about the offending
-syscall, reluctantly add it to the allowed-list and iterate:
+syscall, reluctantly add it to the allowed list and iterate:
 ```
 ld [$$offsetof(struct seccomp_data, nr)$$]